JuliaMolSim/Molly.jl/docs/src/docs.md

     end
 end
 ```
+A different setup is used for the out-of-place implementation.
 To use your custom neighbor finder, give it as the `neighbor_finder` argument when creating the [`System`](@ref).

 ## Loggers